Jarod-Wylie/Board-Game-Companion/Notes.md

 5. Push to remote branch with: git push -u origin NewBranch

 - How do you abandon all changes to a branch since the last commit?
-    - git reet HEAD --hard
+    - git reset HEAD --hard